I see clients from 9:30am Monday to Wednesday. I offer supervision on Thursdays and I have no availability on Fridays.

-Whoever you choose, the most important thing for a good therapeutic outcome for you is that you choose the right person to support you.
+With whomever you choose to work, what is vital for a good therapeutic outcome for you is that you choose the right person to support you.
 As I've already said - trust your "gut" on this!

 5. How many therapy sessions do I need?

-As an individual you can have as few as 4 to 6 sessions or as many sessions as feels comfortable for you and your needs.
+As an individual you can have as few as 4 to 6 sessions or as many sessions as feel comfortable for you and your needs.
 I work at YOUR pace.
-We review where you are at appropriate intervals.
-YOU decide when you have got what YOU need from therapy.
+We review where you are from time to time.
+YOU decide when you have got what YOU need from our work together.